-Fair value hedge interest rate swaps mature on various dates in 2026 with a combined notional amount of \$75,000,000.
+Fair value hedge interest rate swaps mature on various dates in 2026 and 2029 with a combined notional amount of \$100,000,000 at December 31, 2024.
 The risk management objective with respect to the fair value hedges is to hedge the risk of certain government backed mortgage-backed securities.
 These fair value hedges convert the fixed rates of the bonds to a 1-month SOFR floating rate.
 The Company expects these hedges to remain effective during the remaining term of the swap.